Compliance & Standards

 In force Jan 2025

 The Digital Operational Resilience Act applies to banks, insurers, and their ICT service providers.
-DORA requires a complete ICT asset inventory, third-party dependency mapping, and defensible documentation of change management processes — all of which Struktive's audit trail and asset register directly support.
+DORA requires a complete ICT asset inventory, third-party dependency mapping, and defensible documentation of change management processes.
+Struktive's audit trail, WORM-sealed audit pack, and baseline Change Report directly support all three.

 DORA is sector-specific and not included in the main framework grid above.
 If your customers include financial services firms or you operate as an ICT third-party provider to regulated entities, contact us to discuss how Struktive's outputs map to your DORA obligations.